microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 python3 hello_matmul_pi3_generator.py
 ```

-After we run the script, there should be a header file `hello_matmul_pi3.hat` and an object file `hello_matmul_pi3.o` in the ELF format.
-The `.hat` file format is described [here](https://github.com/microsoft/HAT).
-Collectively, we call the `.hat file` and `object file` a "HAT package".
+After this runs, you should see a header file `hello_matmul_pi3.HAT` and an object file `hello_matmul_pi3.o` in the ELF format.
+The `.HAT` file format is described [here](https://github.com/microsoft/HAT).
+Together with the `obj`, this is part of a HAT package.

 ### Runner code

-Let's now see how we can call our MatMul implementation from the HAT package on the Raspberry Pi 3.
+We will now walk through how to call our MatMul implementation from the HAT package on the Raspberry Pi 3.

 Create a file called `hello_matmul_pi3_runner.cpp` with the code below.
-You can find it [here](cross_compilation_pi3/hello_matmul_pi3_runner.cpp).
+You can also find it [here](cross_compilation_pi3/hello_matmul_pi3_runner.cpp).

 ```cpp
 #include <stdio.h>